System64fumo/syslock/README.md

 Just copy the included style.css file to ~/.config/sys64/lock/style.css<br>

 # Session lock
-Currently the session lock protocol is implemented but disabled by default due to instability and generally being broken.<br>
+Currently the session lock protocol is implemented but disabled by default due to it not working once you lock your screen again.<br>
-Though if you are curious and wish to give it a try you can enable it by using the -e launch flag.<br>
+You can enable it by using the -e launch flag.<br>

-Things that will happen when the experimental session lock option is enabled:<br>
-* syslock will crash upon succesfully authenticating.<br>
-* The primary window gets mirrored to all displays.<br>
-* Touch inputs will not work.<br>

 Help with this would be greatly appreciated.